Dynamics on the space of 2-lattices in 3-space: Introduction

 As this introduction is quite long, we do not dwell on the comparison between the results here and similar classification results of stationary measures on homogeneous spaces.
 Nevertheless, this comparison is essential if one wishes to shape a reasonable set of expectations regarding stationary measures and closed invariant sets of semisimple groups acting on spaces such as $X$.
 In particular, in the case where the acting measure generates a Zariski dense subgroup in a semisimple group, one should compare our results with the seminal works of Benoist and Quint~\cite{BQAnnals, BQJams, BQInventiones, BQAnnals2}, Eskin and Margulis~\cite{MR2087794}, Bourgain-Furman-Lindenstrauss-Mozes~\cite{BFLM} and~\cite{EskinMirzahani}.
+The recent preprint~\cite{EskinLindenstrauss} is also highly relevant and as it provides an alternative proof for some of the results of Benoist and Quint, potentially, the techniques introduced there can simplify the analysis carried out in this paper.
 See also Simmons and Weiss~\cite{2016arXiv161105899S} for results pertaining to non-semisimple Zariski closures.
 Compare also, the more classical results regarding measures on projective spaces originating from the seminal work of Furstenberg~\cite{MR0163345,MR0284569}, Furstenberg-Kesten ~\cite{MR0121828} and Furstenberg-Kifer~\cite{MR727020}.
 For potential applications of such classification results see~\cite{2016arXiv161105899S}.
 In the opposite case when the acting measure has certain smoothness properties one can juxtapose our results with those of Nevo and Zimmer~\cite{MR1933077,MR1919409}.

 We wish to stress, as this cannot be stressed enough, that we follow closely the exposition and methods developed in~\cite{BQJams}.
 Our main work was to overcome technical difficulties arising from the fact that $X$ is obtained as a quotient by a group with a non-trivial connected component.
 Other than that we mainly needed to downgrade the generality of their discussion and hopefully maintain the quality of presentation.